Mikhail Chigorin: Chess career

 Alongside these international events, he also entered and won the first three All-Russia Tournaments of 1899, 1900/01 and 1903.
 These prestigious successes further cemented his reputation as Russia's best player.
 Upon losing the fourth such event in 1906, he challenged the winner Gersz Salwe to a match and came out the victor (+7−5=3).

 Style and demeanour

 His playing style featured a well-honed tactical ability and an imaginative approach to the opening.
-He rejected many of the inflexible doctrines put forward by Tarrasch and Steinitz, but accepted Steinitz' teachings about the soundness of the defensive centre.
+He rejected many of the inflexible doctrines put forward by Tarrasch and Steinitz, but accepted Steinitz's teachings about the soundness of the defensive centre.
 Indeed, he went on to add to the development of the concept through the work he carried out with closed variations of the Ruy Lopez.
 He also pioneered some variations of the Slav Defence.
 A large bearded man, Chigorin was described as 'decidedly handsome'.

-Frank Marshall once commented on the highly agitated state that would possess Chigorin when faced with difficult positions.
-Aside from the usual frantic foot-tapping and crossing of legs, he would occasionally become "a bundle of nerves", at which point his temperament could turn "quite fierce".
+Frank Marshall once commented on the highly agitated state that would possess Chigorin when faced with difficult positions: aside from the usual frantic foot-tapping and crossing of legs, he would occasionally become "a bundle of nerves", at which point his temperament could turn "quite fierce".